-As we said in the Breaking Down Learning Blockers chapter in Module 2, usability is about the experience.
+As we said in the Breaking Down Learning Blockers chapter, usability is about the experience.
 You may have wonderful materials and assignments and activities, but if your students can’t easily navigate the course to find everything it reduces both the learning experience and the cognitive energy they have to learn.

 There are three things that will help improve your course usability.